 The site of occasional musical performances, Hamlin Hall doubles during the daytime as a faculty/staff dining hall.

-Home to the Department of Fine Arts since 1991, Hallden Hall includes studios, classrooms, and the visual resource collection for programs in both art history and studio arts.
+Home to the Department of Fine Arts since 1991, Hallden Hall includes Fine Arts faculty offices, studios and classrooms.

 The home of Trinity’s Theater & Dance department features four dance studios and the Performance Lab, a black-box theater performance space.